armin-pfaeffle/atom-minify/README.md

 ## Changelog

+**0.3.2 - 19.10.2015**
+- Fixed typo

 **0.3.1 - 25.08.2015**
 - Bugfix: Recursive creation of non-existent output directory failed on Darwin and Linux, see [issue #11](https://github.com/armin-pfaeffle/atom-minify/issues/11)

 **0.3.0 - 22.08.2015**
 - General: Output path is automatically created when not existent
 - General: Reordering options in settings view
-- General: Minifiyng a unsaved file leads to a save dialog
+- General: Minifyng a unsaved file leads to a save dialog
 - New feature: Added inline parameters in a first-line-comment to override global settings
 - New feature: Detection of already minified file
 - New feature: 'Minify' item in Tree View context menu